How to make birdseed feeders for gifts or party favors. Perfect for Valentine’s and weddings with this shelf-stable recipe.

 - Carefully lift off the cookie cutter, and make another ornament.

 - After you’ve finished making the birdseed feeders, leave them to set for at least 4 and up to 24 hours.
 If you live somewhere snowy and want to tie up your bird feeders and hang them outside right away, they don’t need to dry first.
-The cold will prevent them from moulding.
+The cold will prevent them from molding.

 - Leave them to dry for 2 hours, then carefully turn over the ornaments, and let them dry for another 1 to 2 hours.
 The ornaments are finished when they are fully dry.
 You can check by pressing in the middle of a large ornament.
 It’s firm when fully dried.